thrackle-io/rules-engine/docs/userGuides/ruleProcessor/RULE-PROCESSOR-FACETS.md

 - The diamondCut function will add the new selectors to storage and are then able to be called through the proxy address.

+## Events

+- **event DiamondCut(_diamondCut, init, data)**:
+    - Emitted when: the Rule Processor Diamond has been upgraded.
+    - Parameters:
+        - _diamondCut: Facets Array
+        - init: Address of the contract or facet to execute "data"
+        - data: A function call, including function selector and arguments calldata is executed with delegatecall on "init"